 -

-Q. Are history and physical examination accurate for evaluation of thyroid nodule?
+Q. Are history and physical examination accurate for evaluation of thyroid nodule? - No

 - It carries low sensitivity and specificity for predicting malignancy in a thyroid nodule